Land Access and Tenure Toolshed: Land Access and Tenure Resources

 Online Resources & Webinars

-Land For Good's Farm Leasing Tutorial.
-A New England-based nonprofit, Land for Good has developed a tutorial on Farm Leasing that introduces you to the benefits and challenges of leasing, explains types of farm leases, and explains when to use them: http://www.landforgood.org/leasing/tutorial1.php
+Land For Good courses, tutorials and handbooks.
+A New England-based nonprofit, Land for Good has developed a farmer-oriented online tutorial on Farm Leasing that introduces you to the benefits and challenges of leasing, explains types of farm leases, and explains when to use them.
+Land For Good also publishes handbooks for public and private landowners on leasing.
+You may find it helpful to share these resources with landowners who rent farmland and to landowners exploring renting their land.

 The Vermont New Farmer Network's Resources Guide for Vermont's New And Aspiring Farmers provides a discussion of the common challenges to securing affordable and productive farmland, and ways beginning farmers can address those challenges.